boratanrikulu/notes/#Arch Linux Installation Notes#.md

 # Arch Linux Installation Notes
 I am not a archlinux (or linux) expert so use codes if you know	what you're doing

+Some steps has solution for my PC.
+You won’t need to do these steps your PC has no issues with linux.

 [Source](https://wiki.archlinux.org/index.php/Installation_guide) wiki.archlinux.org